odduck41/odduck41/README.md

 # Welcome to my GitHub profile! ✨

 ## About Me 🤡
 I am a passionate programmer with a wide range of interests, from data science and machine learning to low-level programming and game development.
-I also have a background in Olympiad programming and love to tackle challenging problems.
+I also have a background in Competitive programming and love to tackle challenging problems.

 ## What I'm Interested In 🎄
 - Data Science